-Here at the Center for Personalized Medicine at Roswell Park, we have recently been working to identify any genetic abnormalities in bladder cancer that could be targeted with new and better treatments.
+Here at Roswell Park, we have recently been working to identify any genetic abnormalities in bladder cancer that could be targeted with new and better treatments.
 We also research if there are existing therapies we could tap into that address these same gene mutations.

 I’m very glad to say that we have in fact identified one gene receptor, called G2A, that is a culprit in bladder cancer.
 This gene was previously associated almost exclusively with Alzheimer’s disease.